My name is Susan Chan and I am a Knowledge Maverick.

 - get them actually sharing knowledge across their organization, outside of their own immediate work areas and in some cases, beyond their organization.

 I was a knowledge manager in the UK Government’s Cabinet Office and the Office of Government Commerce for more than five years.
 I first encountered knowledge management when the then head of The National Archives, Natalie Ceeney, championed it as a way to improve how knowledge, information and government records are handled, in support of the tax payer and value for money.
-The key strategy document was Information Matters (2008).
+The key strategy document at the time was Information Matters (2008).
+The key concepts remain valid.